MiguelBel/MiguelBel.github.io/_posts/2017-04-09-resena-city-of-gold.md

 categories: Books
 layout: review
 published: true
 title: Reseña "City of Gold.
-Dubai and the Dream of Capitalism" (2010)
+Dubai and the Dream of Capitalism (2010)"
 ---
 ![](http://i.imgur.com/nSLu3wv.jpg)